spring1843/go-dsa/dp/README.md

 ## Implementation

-A Dynamic Programming (DP) approach to algorithms typically entails four steps:
+Dynamic Programming (DP) approach to algorithms typically involves four steps:

-1. Characterizing an optimal solution
+1. Characterize an optimal solution.
-2. Defining the value of an optimal solution through [recursion](../recursion)
+2. Define the value of an optimal solution through [recursion](../recursion).
-3. Computing the value of the optimal solution in a bottom-up manner
+3. Compute the value of the optimal solution in a bottom-up manner.
-4. Determining the optimal solution using the values computed in the previous steps.
+4. Determine the optimal solution using the values computed in the previous steps.

-If only the value of the solution is needed, step 4 may be omitted.
-Conversely, when the solution is required, it is advisable to consider the necessary values at the final step to facilitate the storage of pertinent information at step 3 and simplify step 4.
+If only the solution value is needed, step 4 may be omitted.
+Conversely, when the solution is required, it is advisable to consider the necessary values at the final step.
+This will facilitate the storage of pertinent information at step 3 and simplify step 4.

-There are two general methods for writing DP algorithms: the top-down and bottom-up approaches.
+There are two general methods for writing DP algorithms: top-down and bottom-up approaches.

 In the top-down approach, a caching mechanism is utilized to store each sub-problem solution and prevent redundancy.
 This technique is also known as memoization.

-In the bottom-up approach, sub-problems are solved in order of size, with smaller ones tackled first.
-Since all subsequent smaller sub-problems are already solved when addressing a particular sub-problem, the result is stored.
+In the bottom-up approach, sub-problems are solved in order of size, with the smaller ones tackled first.
+Since all subsequent smaller sub-problems are already solved when addressing a particular problem, the result is calculated and stored.

 ## Complexity

-The top-down and bottom-up approaches typically perform similarly.
+Top-down and bottom-up approaches usually perform similarly.

 ## Application

-DP is well-suited for tackling an array of complex problems, including those in logistics, game theory, machine learning, resource allocation, and investment policies.
+DP is well-suited for tackling an array of complex problems, including logistics, game theory, machine learning, resource allocation, and investment policies.
 In graph theory, DP is commonly used to determine the shortest path between two points.
-DP algorithms are particularly effective in optimizing problems that have a vast number of potential solutions, where the goal is to identify the most optimal one.
+DP algorithms are particularly effective at optimizing problems with a vast number of potential solutions, where the goal is to identify the most optimal one.

 ## Rehearsal